vasiliev-a-a/ansible-roles/rookie/README.md

 ## Dependencies

-- `defaults`: to import common variables and handlers.
+- `defaults` - to import common variables and handlers.

 ## Role Variables